Victor Brauner: Death and family

 He died in Paris as a result of a prolonged illness.
 The epitaph on his tomb from Montmartre Cemetery is a phrase from his notebooks: "Peindre, c'est la vie, la vraie vie, ma vie" ("Painting is life, real life, my life").

 The painter's notebooks with private notes, which he handed to Max Pol Fouchet, partly enclose the "key" of his creation: "Each painting that I make is projected from the deepest sources of my anxiety..."

 Victor Brauner's brother, Harry Brauner, was a folklorist who later married Lena Constante.

+Art market

+The most expensive of his paintings in the art market was Tableau Autobiographique - Ultratableau Biosensible (1948), who sold by $993,000 at Sotheby's New York, on 7 May 2008.

 Collections

 Brauner was a very prolific artist, especially considering his relatively short life span.
 About 3,000 works can be found in French collections alone, among which especially: